filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 If you can't make the game work, and be fun, and engaging in wire-frame, do you really think fancy graphics and GPU tricks are going to save it?

-The greatest compliment you can get from the old video game designers is 'you gave great thumb.' which was a reference to the pain one incurs in their thumbs when a game is so good you just play it way too long and realize you're actually in physical pain because of it.
+The greatest compliment you can get from the old video game designers is 'you gave great thumb.' which was a reference to the pain one incurs in their thumbs when a game is so good you just play it way too long and realise you're actually in physical pain because of it.

 #### _3. RF1 and 2 always come to my mind as examples of games that expose complex gameplay elements in a clear/crisp way while at the same time being well crafted and thought-out in terms of what happens in edge cases (leaving map area, disconnecting, getting stuck, destructible materials and environments, etc.).
 What are some of your top guiding key principles in terms of Testing that allowed for that demonstration of craftsmanship?_